 Students taking the Exam with a proctor can request their score from the proctor once the Exam has been graded.

 8. What should I study to prepare for the Australia and New Zealand Championships Qualifying Exam?

 Questions on the Australia and New Zealand Championships Qualifying Exams for all divisions will reference both geographical facts (e.g. capitals, landforms, linguistic distribution, etc.) and a knowledge of geographical concepts (e.g. patterns of population distribution, effects of geography on weather, continental drift, etc.).
 The questions will not require computation or detailed analysis of maps or diagrams; given the limited time to complete the Exam (20 minutes), questions should not take more than 20 seconds to answer.
 Please also see the sample version of the CQE which is available here together with its answer key.

 9. Does the International Geography Bee’s Australia and New Zealand Division only test knowledge of the geography of Australia and New Zealand?

-1. Who will qualify for the IGB Australia and New Zealand Championships?
+1. Who will qualify for the IGB Asian / Australia and New Zealand Championships?

-Students who had scored at or higher than the Official Median Score for their division on their version of the Australia and New Zealand Championships Qualifying Exam will thus also qualify for the Australia and New Zealand Championships.
+Students who had scored at or higher than the Official Median Score for their division on their version of the Australia and New Zealand Championships Qualifying Exam will thus also qualify for the Asian Championships and the Australia and New Zealand Championships.
 For each version of the CQE and for each age division it encompasses, there will be a separate Official Median Score.